 Ready.
 Set.
 Paint!
-Explore your kid’s creativity and design Word Art on canvas or paper.
+Explore your kid’s creativity and create Word Art on canvas or paper.
 A perfect gift idea for parents and grandparents alike.

 My Pinterest addiction is fairly serious.
 I find so many ideas for around the house.
 For example, outfit ideas; all of which leads to shopping.
 But, my favorite part of the addiction are the ideas for doing crafty activities with my kids.

-We were setting up a playroom for our kids (because I wanted to reclaim my living room) and I was looking around my favorite kids retailers PBKids, Land of Nod, etc.) and noticed a trend in graphic arts with simple words about play for kids.
-So I thought, why not combine those two things and let the kids create their own word art?
+We were setting up a playroom for our kids (because I wanted to reclaim my living room) and I was browsing my favorite kids retailers PBKids, Land of Nod, etc.) and noticed a trend in graphic arts with simple words about play for children.
+So I thought, why not merge those two things and let the children create their own word art?

 I dug out my old pinned idea and started figuring out how to make this happen.
 So, here are the steps I took to make my playroom wall art.
 You can let your kids go crazy with this project and they will tell everyone who visits the house that they created the artwork on the walls (and this time it won’t be crayon directly on the walls).